 Once you’ve reserved a business name and appointed registered agent, the next step is to file Articles of Incorporation with the Secretary of State.
 In the link provided, you can download the form, read it carefully, fill it out completely, have it notarized and sent off.

 Your corporate details should be provided accurately so your application won’t be denied.
 Remember, this is an official declaration for the public record, so don’t file until you’re ready.

 Think of this as the hard copy record book where all critical corporate documents are kept like the Articles of Incorporation, Bylaws, meeting minutes, stock certificate ledger, stock certificates, stock certificate stubs, stock transfer documents, etc. It’s the ultimate company binder.
 They’re very common and while not necessary we highly recommend you have one from, well, day one of building your new business entity.

 We’re huge fans of Corporate Kits which include gorgeous records books/binders you can brand for as little as $99.

-Appoint at least 3 directors who among other things will oversee the corp until the first shareholder meeting where new directors will be voted in.
+Appoint at least 3 directors who among other things will oversee the Alaska corporation until the first shareholder meeting where new directors will be voted in.
 Prepare an “Incorporator Statement” with complete names and addresses of each director and keep it in your records book.
 Once elected, an initial meeting will:

 Hopefully during your foundational stage you and your directors set aside time to really understand how important this decisions is, namely where your corporation will bank.
 How familiar are you with business banking on the corporate level?
 Are you already aware of the many business services, varying fee structures, and incentives?